 That said, a smaller budget doesn’t have to be a barrier to building an attractive porch, it simply means you need to be smart with that budget and think about where you can save and where you’d be better off spending as much as possible.

 When it comes to your materials, for example, there’s no point spending all that money on a composite porch if you can get the same stylish finish and similar quality with an all-wood option.
-You can manage your cost to build a porch accordingly.
-Try to manage your average cost per square foot as well.
+You can manage your average cost to build a porch accordingly.
+Try to manage your average cost per square foot as well which depends on the size or square footage of the porch.

 To save even more, you could always cut your material costs by building a brick or stone porch, but if you do take this route, think about what you can spend on making that look as attractive as possible.